- Skill Development in Diverse Practice Settings

 Each Gittis Externship generates a waitlist of students who attempted but failed to secure the externship during Advance Registration.
 Students who wish to remain on the waitlist must confirm their place on the list in a book maintained in the Registrar’s Office before the end of the second day of classes.
 Confirmed waitlist students may receive an e-mail from the Registrar’s office inviting them to enroll in an externship during the first week of Add/Drop period.
 Students who fail to secure an externship can bid again during Advance Registration for the next semester.

-Can enrollment in an externship be used to satisfy the Law School’s Pro Bono Requirement?
+Can enrollment in an externship satisfy the Law School’s Pro Bono Requirement?

 Yes.
 Students may elect to receive one less credit for an externship in exchange for 35 hours of pro bono credit.
 Students should visit the Toll Public Interest Center Office for more details and to complete the necessary paperwork.